 - Feeling proud, satisfied and happy when you do achieve things.

-You will also become better at noticing and acknowledging when low self-esteem is beginning to crop up and manage your thoughts and behaviours accordingly, using the techniques learned in counselling.
+You will also become better at noticing and acknowledging when low self-esteem is beginning to crop up, and learn to manage your thoughts and behaviours accordingly, using the techniques learned in counselling.